Hydroquinone

 Hydroquinone, also known as benzene-1,4-diol or quinol, is an aromatic organic compound that is a type of phenol, a derivative of benzene, having the chemical formula C6H4(OH)2.
 It has two hydroxyl groups bonded to a benzene ring in a para position.
 It is a white granular solid.
 Substituted derivatives of this parent compound are also referred to as hydroquinones.
 The name "hydroquinone" was coined by Friedrich Wöhler in 1843.

+In 2023, it was the 274th most commonly prescribed medication in the United States, with more than 800,000 prescriptions.

 Production

 Hydroquinone is produced industrially in two main ways.